What you need to know

 The Council for the Arts supports arts projects in all disciplines, with grants that range from a few hundred to several thousand dollars.
 CAMIT’s Grants Committee reviews applications from students, faculty, and staff three times per year.
 Awards are based on the quality and innovation of the project and on its potential for involving MIT students.

-Higher Education @ J-WEL Grants in Education Innovation
+The Jameel World Education Lab (J-WEL) Grants in Education Innovation

-The Abdul Latif Jameel World Education Lab invites MIT faculty to submit proposals for J-WEL Grants in Higher Education Innovation that impact MIT education, with broad potential for impact in global settings and with global learners.
+The Jameel World Education Lab invites MIT faculty to submit proposals for J-WEL Grants in pK-12, Higher Education, and Workplace Learning Innovation that impact MIT education, with broad potential for impact in global settings and with global learners.

 MIT International Science & Technology Initiatives (MISTI) — Global Seed Fund